-We could receive up to \$8 million upon the achievement of specified pre-commercialization development and regulatory milestones related to Alzheimer's disease and up to \$8 million for each other CNS indication upon the achievement of specified pre-commercialization development and regulatory milestones.
+We could receive up to \$8 million under the agreement upon the achievement of specified pre-commercialization development and regulatory milestones related to Alzheimer's disease and up to \$8 million under the agreement for each other CNS indication upon the achievement of specified pre-commercialization development and regulatory milestones.
 None of these milestones has been achieved, and the achievement of any of these milestones is uncertain.
 We are also entitled to receive royalties based on net sales by Aventis, its affiliates and sublicensees of each product under the agreement.
 Our right to receive royalties would continue on a country-by-country and product-by-product basis until the later of ten years from the first commercial sale of a product in that country or the expiration of the patent rights covering the product in that country.
+The research term of the agreement expired in December 2004, and Aventis has informed us that it does not intend to extend the research term.
+We are only eligible to receive milestone payments and royalties from Aventis for any compounds that are selected for further development within six months after the expiration of the research term.